tzmhuang/EncoderDecoderTransformer/README.md

 # CS 523 Project
-This is a reimplementatopm pf transformer architecture for machine translation based on the original paper, Attention is all you need [1].
+This is a re-implementation of transformer architecture for machine translation based on the original paper, Attention is all you need [1].

 ## Dataset
 We plan to use datasets identical to that used in the original paper.
 The datasets are: